 I never thought I would like horseradish, but these days I’m getting interested in adding more spice to my food.
 Horseradish aioli undoubtedly adds a kick!

 Horseradish is part of the Brassicaceae family, which includes mustard, cabbage, brussel sprouts, radish, kale, etc.

 The release of this oil can be quite intense and care should be taken when handling fresh horseradish root.
 Some people recommend wearing gloves and grating it in a well ventilated room.
+I do recommend this.

 It is best to grate only the amount you want to use at the meal, because the isothiocyanates are unstable and the root will become bitter and dark.

 Inspire Your Real Food Healing Journey with my FREE Grain-Free Meals e-Cookbook and Getting Started email series!